kiriaze/vvv-simple/readme.md

-# VVV Auto Bootstrap Demo 2
+# VVV Auto Bootstrap Simple

 This is one of a series of demonstrations of the auto-sitesetup designed to be used with [Varying Vagrants Vagrant](https://github.com/10up/varying-vagrant-vagrants/).